tonybaldwin/myown/README.rst

 menu2.txt
 ------------------------------
-menu2.txt file is displayed on every generated web page and it constains sidebar menu content.
+menu2.txt file is displayed on every generated web page and it contains menu content.

   ::